 To be eligible to go on to the main part of the register (Part 1) you must also meet one of the following local connection tests:

 - have had your only, or principal home in the Forest of Dean District for a continuous period of not less than three years immediately before applying to join the register

 - have been permanently employed in the Forest of Dean for a continuous period of not less than 1 year immediately prior to applying to join the register

-- have family members (only including parent, adult child, brother or sister) who live in the Forest of Dean and have done so for a continuous period of not less than 3 years prior to applying to join the register
+- have family members (only including parent, adult child, brother or sister) who live in the Forest of Dean and have done so for a continuous period of not less than three years prior to applying to join the register

 The only exception to the above will be members of the Armed Forces.
 Any person who is in the service of the regular armed forces of the Crown is deemed to satisfy the connection test, and anyone who has previously served in the armed forces will be deemed to satisfy the connection test for a period of 3 years after leaving service.

-Please note that for associations applying to join the register each individual household in the association will need to meet the above criteria, for the association to qualify.
+For associations applying to join the register each individual household in the association will need to meet the above criteria, for the association to qualify.

-The Council is only required to grant sufficient planning permissions for serviced plots to meet the demand from this part of the register.
+We are only required to grant sufficient planning permissions for serviced plots to meet the demand from this part of the register.